Brockweir: Brockweir’s Pubs

 An inn called the George, on the south side of the road to the river bank, was recorded from 1793 and had changed its name to the New Inn by 1840.
-In 1840 the village had three other public houses, called, in connexion with its trade, the Ship, the Severn Trow, and the Bristol.
+In 1840 the village had three other public houses, called, in connection with its trade, the Ship, the Severn Trow, and the Bristol.
 There was then also a beerhouse called the Spout north of the village in a row of cottages that was later formed into a single dwelling called Spout House.
 The Bristol was called the Sloop in 1844.
 By 1891 the New Inn and another called the Royal Arms were the only public houses in the village; the latter closed after 1959, leaving only the New Inn, which by 1994 had changed its name to the Brockweir inn.
 The Brockweir Inn is currently (November 2019) closed for renovation.

 Village Community Shop

 The Brockweir and Hewelsfield Village Shop and Cafe was set up after the previous village shop closed in 2000.
 It is a non-profit making community enterprise, staffed by volunteers from the local community, owned and managed by the Brockweir and Hewelsfield Village Shop Association Limited.
 The Association was first registered on 25 September 2001 under the Industrial and Provident Societies Acts 1965-1978.
 It is currently registered under the Co-operative and Community Benefit Societies Act 2014 as a ‘Registered Society’, Registration Number 29285R.
 The site includes a café, general store and food outlet, library kiosk, art gallery and IT training suite.
 It also provides basic postal facilities.

 The Village Shop and Cafe was opened by the Prince of Wales in December 2004, when he described the project as "a triumph of community spirit".

 The building is traditionally built from local green oak, but it is combined with sustainable technology, and aims to be environmentally friendly.
 Photovoltaic roof shingles produce electricity, and any excess can be exported back to the national grid.
 The building also has a geothermal heating system, drawing energy from the ground under the village playing field.

 The project cost around £375,000 and support came from many different sources, including the Department for Environment, Food and Rural Affairs and the Countryside Agency.
 About £20,000 was raised by the sale of bonds, and local fundraising, donations, and volunteer labour added another £10,000.
 Charity Bank provided a £100,000 bridging loan to get the project going in 2003.